nayeemmz/cmsc426Spring2021/project2.md

 When writing your program, you can assume that input images will always follow the filename convention "1.jpg", "2.jpg", etc.

-#### Functions Allowed

-For this project, imfilter, conv2, imrotate, im2double, rgb2gray, fspecial, imtransform, imwarp (and imref2d), meshgrid, sub2ind, ind2sub and all other plotting and matrix operation/manipulation functions are allowed.

 <a name='sub'></a>
 ## Submission Guidelines